University City, Philadelphia: Rail

 The area is served by four distinct types of passenger rail transportation: intercity, regional, metro, and trolley.

 Amtrak's Northeast Corridor and Keystone Corridor intercity routes, as well as all of the SEPTA Regional Rail routes and NJT's Atlantic City Line, include a stop at 30th Street Station.
 SEPTA's Market–Frankford Line (MFL, also known as "the El") and Subway–Surface Trolley Lines stop at the adjacent 30th Street subway station.

-There are also several other SEPTA stations in University City, including two more Regional Rail stations: Penn Medicine and 49th St; three more MFL stations: 34th St., 40th St. and 46th St.; three more underground trolley stations: 33rd St., 36th St., 37th St.; and two trolley portals: 36th St. and 40th St. West of the portals, the trolleys run on the streets.
+There are also several other SEPTA stations in University City, including two more Regional Rail stations: Penn Medicine Station and 49th Street; three more MFL stations: 34th Street, 40th Street and 46th Street; three more underground trolley stations: 33rd Street, 36th Street, 37th Street; and two trolley portals: 36th Street Portal and 40th Street Portal.
+West of the portals, the trolleys run on the streets.

 An elevated freight line also runs above 31st Street, with connections to several other lines at the Zoo and Arsenal Interlockings, to the north and south, respectively.